-To provide services in Slovenia using posted workers, a statement regarding the provision of services using eForm (only in Slovene language) must be submitted to the Employment Service of Slovenia.
+To provide services in Slovenia using posted workers, a statement regarding the provision of services using eForm (in English language) must be submitted to the Employment Service of Slovenia.

 It has to be submitted at least one day prior to the start of work.
 The aforementioned form includes the following information:

 - location and duration of the provision of services, and

 - name and surname of the posted worker who will serve as your liaison with the competent Slovenian supervisory authorities.

 Important things to remember in the provision of services using posted workers: